 By the numbers

-• 8.
-The number of monthly programs UMRA hosts annually.
-Programs typically begin with a luncheon or reception and include a featured speaker plus a workshop on the theme of living well in later life.
+- 8 x 3.
+With the suspension of in-person gatherings due to the COVID-19 pandemic, UMRA turned to programming via Zoom and as of September 2020 is offering three, hour-long webinars per month: two forums and one workshop.
+Eight is the number of monthly meetings UMRA normally hosts annually.
+In-person programs typically begin with a luncheon or reception and include a featured speaker plus a workshop on the theme of living well in later life.
 Excellent programming has been a hallmark of UMRA since its inception.

-• $5,000.
-Grants of up to $5,000 each are available to U of M retirees through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.
+- $4,000.
+Grants of up to $4,000 each are available to U of M retirees in 2020-2021 through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.

-• 8.
-The number of newsletters UMRA publishes annually (September–May) and distributes by mail and online at umra.umn.edu/newsletters.
+- 8. The number of newsletters UMRA publishes annually (September–May) and distributed by mail, email and online at umra.umn.edu/newsletters.

-In addition to its eight monthly programs, UMRA offers a variety of group activities, including:
+In addition to its monthly programs, UMRA offers a variety of group activities, including:

 • Armchair Traveler